 Giga Shanghai is the newest Gigafactory that is currently operational, and the second factory to assemble actual Tesla vehicles.
 This 9.3 million sq. ft.
 Gigafactory currently hosts the final assembly of Tesla’s Model 3 and production of the Model Y.

-Originally beginning construction in 2018, Giga Shanghai was already beginning initial production on the Model 3 sedan in the fall of 2019.
+Originally beginning construction in 2018, Giga Shanghai was already beginning initial production on the cheapest Tesla, the Model 3 sedan in the fall of 2019.
 Since then, the size of this Gigafactory has more than doubled to support the production of Tesla’s newest vehicle, the Model Y.

 Tesla appears to be expanding its footprint even further in its China location.
 The automaker is looking to hire Chinese designers and implement a full design studio in the country to create Tesla vehicles specifically for China.
 That could include the aforementioned $25,000 Tesla.

-Check back with Electrek often for the latest Tesla Gigafactory Shanghai news.
+Check back with Electrek for the latest Tesla Gigafactory Shanghai news.

 Upcoming Tesla Factories